rsaggio87/LeaveOutTwoWay/README.md

                     when estimating (Bii,Pii).
 Smaller values of epsilon implies more accuracy but slower performance.

-* In terms of speed, for a dataset with approx 50K workers, 15K Firms
+* For a more complete picture of the accuracy vs. speed tradeoff involving the random projection approach, here are some diagnostics for a dataset with approx 50K workers, 15K Firms

                 *  When "type_of_algorithm = exact", the code takes 1600
                    seconds to compute (Bii,Pii) for variance of firm